Song

 ma-ma-ma-ma, Mama Paquita, Mama Paquita, Mama Paquita says, “I haven’t any money To buy pajamas, and a sombrero, Let’s go to Carnival and dance the night away!” |

-a grove where the mangos grow, the number eleven mango is the best quality, a
+is a grove where the mangos grow, the number eleven mango is the best

 1960s I taught in Handsworth, Birmingham where there was a wonderful mix of